Optimal recruitment process: from search to hiring

 ---

-Phase 3: Evaluate and select the right candidate
+Phase 3: Evaluate and choose the right candidate

-Recruitment biases (halo effect, similarity bias, stereotypes) are documented by occupational psychology research and can lead to discrimination punishable under article L1132-1 of the Labor Code.
+Recruitment biases (halo effect, similarity bias, stereotypes) are documented by research in work psychology and can lead to discrimination sanctioned under article L1132-1 of the French Labor Code.
 To limit them:

 - Use a standardized evaluation grid shared among all recruiters